-- 8.17 Concerns have been raised in the representations regarding a potential increase in crime and anti-social behaviour as a result of the proposed change of use.
-However, the Council does not have any evidence to suggest that HMOs result in higher levels of crime or anti-social behaviour than a Class C3 dwellinghouse. - 8.18 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property as a dwellinghouse (Class C3), would not be significantly different from the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation. - 8.19 The proposal would not result in an overconcentration of HMOs within the surrounding area, and therefore it is considered that the impact of one further HMO (bringing the total to two within a 50m radius) would not have any demonstrable adverse impact to wider amenity. - 8.20 Having regard to this material consideration, it is considered there would not be a significant impact on residential amenity from the proposal.
+- 8.16 The HMO SPD is supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
+Paragraphs 9.1-9.10 of the SPD discuss the negative impacts of HMO concentrations on local communities and points to the cumulative environmental effects of HMO concentrations.
+However, given that there is not an over-concentration of HMOs within the surrounding area, it is considered that the impact of one further HMO would not be significantly harmful. - 8.17 Concerns have been raised in the representations regarding a potential increase in crime and anti-social behaviour as a result of the proposed change of use.
+However, the Council does not have any evidence to suggest that HMOs result in higher levels of crime or anti-social behaviour than a Class C3 dwellinghouse. - 8.18 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property as a dwellinghouse (Class C3), would not be significantly different from the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation. - 8.19 The proposal would not result in an overconcentration of HMOs within the surrounding area, and therefore it is considered that the impact of one further HMO (bringing the total to three within a 50m radius) would not have any demonstrable adverse impact to wider amenity. - 8.20 Having regard to this material consideration, it is considered there would not be a significant impact on residential amenity from the proposal. - 8.21 Highways/Parking - 8.22 The City Council's Parking Standards SPD sets the level of off-road parking facilities for new developments within the city and places a requirement of 2 off-road spaces for Class C4 HMOs with four or more bedrooms.
+However, it should be noted that the expected level of parking demand for a Class C3 dwellinghouse with four or more bedrooms would also be 2 off-road spaces, and these bedrooms could be achieved, and are being constructed, by permitted development without any planning control on parking.

-8.21 Highways/Parking

-- 8.22 The City Council's Parking Standards SPD sets the level of off-road parking facilities for new developments within the city and places a requirement of 2 off-road spaces for Class C4 HMOs with four or more bedrooms.
-However, it should be noted that the expected level of parking demand for a Class C3 dwellinghouse with four or more bedrooms would also be 2 off-road spaces, and these bedrooms could be achieved by permitted development without any planning control on parking.
 The submitted existing plans show that the property currently has 6 bedrooms.
 The property has no off-street parking. - 8.23 As the level of occupation associated with an HMO is not considered to be significantly greater than the occupation of the property as a similarly sized Class C3 dwellinghouse, it is considered that an objection on either highway safety grounds, or car parking standards, could not be sustained on appeal.
 It should be noted that the property could be occupied by a large family and/or with adult children, each potentially owning a separate vehicle. - 8.24 The Council's Adopted Parking Standards set out a requirement for C4 HMOs to provide space for the storage of at least 4 bicycles.
 The property has a rear garden where secure cycle storage could be located.
 The requirement for cycle storage is recommended to be secured by condition.